Monday, May 26, 2025

 • early hot weather and biting flies, which he hates, preferring to stay in his stall

-• on and off rainstorms, which may catch him before he’s brought inside to escape the steamy sun that follows
+• on and off rainstorms that may catch him out before he’s brought inside to escape the steamy sun that follows

 • his habit of peeing almost always in just one spot in his stall